-5.3.2(16)......Monuments
+5.3.2(17) Monuments

-The location of all monumentation that is to be installed in accordance with these regulations shall be shown on the plans.
-If the monumentation is changed in the field after construction, supplemental information shall be filed with the Planning Board to be added to the file.
+The location of all proposed monumentation shall be shown on the plans.
+If the monumentation is changed, updated monumentation shall be shown in the as-built drawings.
 Any change in the actual layout of the lots shall require Planning Board approval in accordance with these regulations.

-5.3.2(17)......Building Envelope
+5.3.2(18) Building Envelope